nikhil-itaims/django-authentication-system/README.md

 You can login with email instead of username.

 This is the complete tutorial for creating Django Authentication system with custom user model.
+Also added email templates where email is sent using html templates instead of regular text emails.

 ## Features